 - You Have an HVAC System with a Built-in Air Purifier: Air purifiers are ideal for people that don’t have the feature incorporated into an HVAC system.
 But if you do, this technology would be redundant.

 - You Won’t Run It Continuously: Air purifiers work best when they run continuously.
 The air quality will dip quickly if you frequently turn off your device.
 So, if you won’t run it 24 hours a day, 365 days a year, this isn’t the item for you.

 How Long Will Honeywell Air Purifiers Last?

 As with any air purifier, the question is never, “how long will my Honeywell unit last?”
 The actual appliance can last for many years before you decide to replace it—especially if you take care of your device and don’t abuse it.
 The real question centers around the frequency and cost of replacing filters.

 And in this scenario, you have a few options depending on the Honeywell air purifier you select.
 If you opt for a model with permanent washable filters, then there’s no additional cost beyond the initial investment to purchase a unit.
 You just need to remember to wash the filters periodically.

-For units that incorporate True HEPA, HEPA-like, or activated carbon filters, you’ll need to replace them throughout the year.
+You’ll need to replace units that incorporate True HEPA, HEPA-like, or activated carbon filters throughout the year.
 Activated carbon filters range between $10 to $26 and should be replaced every three months.
 Replacement filters for HEPA-type models (also known as HEPAClean) can range from $17 to $28 and need to be replaced every four months.
 True HEPA air purifier filters vary from $30 to as much as $90 and should be replaced every 12 months.